microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-03.md

 To complete this challenge successfully, you should be able to:
 - Managing the volume of incoming orders without relying on people to monitor mailbox
-- Demonstrate that the Model that we built in Challenge can be integrated with Power Automate flow
+- Demonstrate that the Model that we used in the challenge can be integrated with a Power Automate flow
 - Successfully save order information into Dataverse
 - Respond to the customer order with processing information and Order Code